Iraqi literature: Pre-modern era

+Abbasid

 In the beginning of the Islamic Golden Age, during the Abbasid period, in which Baghdad was the capital, the House of Wisdom in Baghdad, which was a public academy and intellectual center hosted numerous scholars and writers such as Al-Jahiz and Omar Khayyam.
 A number of stories in the One Thousand and One Nights feature the Abbasid caliph Harun al-Rashid.
 Al-Hariri of Basra was a notable literary figure of this period.

+Manuscripts

+Most of the Abbasid works, as well those produced in modern-day Iraq from later periods, remain in manuscript form; according to a 2014 survey published by Dar al-Ta'sil, Iraq is estimated to possess approximately 100,000 Arabic and Islamic manuscripts.
+Roughly half of these are held by the Iraqi Manuscripts House (Dar al-Makhtutat) in Baghdad, while the remainder are dispersed among public, private, and religious libraries throughout the country.